ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-abstract-data-types.md

 In such cases, hashing becomes inefficient.

 Therefore, if a database application only requires exact-match queries, hashing is typically the better choice.
-But if the application needs to support range queries—such as finding all records with values between X and Y—the B-tree is preferred.
+But if the application needs to support range queries -- such as finding all records with values between X and Y -- the B-tree is preferred.
 Despite their performance differences, both data structures address the same core problem: how to efficiently update and search a large collection of records.
 :::
 ::::::